urness/CS167Fall2025/Project2.md

 - A clear description of the process you used
 - Parameter tuning efforts (not only running more epochs)
 - Graphs showing performance of each model
-- Appropriate evaluation metrics (e.g., accuracy)
+- Appropriate evaluation metrics

 ### 3. Analysis (12 points)
 Explain your findings in depth:
+- What is AlexNet?
 - Which model performed best, and why?
 - Which model struggled, and why?
 - What insights or recommendations can you make?
 - How did you choose tuning parameters?